Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{section: methodology}, we introduce our new tail-adaptive methodology for detecting a single change point as well as multiple change points.
 In Section \ref{sec: theory}, we derive the theoretical results in terms of size and power as well as the change point estimation.
-In Section \ref{sec: summary of simulations}, we present our extensive simulation results.
-A real application to the S$\&$P 100 dataset is shown in Section \ref{section: real analysis}.
+In Sections \ref{section: simulation studies} and \ref{sec: real analysis}, we provide extensive numerica studies and an real data analysis to the S\&P100 data set.
 The concluding remarks are provided in Section \ref{section: summary}.
-Detailed proofs and the full numerical results are given in the online supplementary materials.
+Detailed proofs and the full numerical results as well as an application to the S\&P 100 dataset are given in the online supplementary materials.